 Modern double glazed glass has high thermal performance, achieving low U-values, which is a crucial factor when it comes to complying with Building Regulations.
 Argon-filled, low-E double glazing reflects up to 60% of direct heat from the sun, keeping the room cool in summer and warm in winter.

-To ensure your extension complies with Building Regs, always appoint reputable extension builders to carry out the work.
+To ensure your extension complies with Building Regulations, always appoint reputable extension builders to carry out the work.